Certificate of Eligibility for Specialist Registration (CESR)

 Doctors must have their names entered on the General Medical Council's (GMC's) Specialist Register before taking up substantive, honorary or fixed term NHS consultant posts in the UK.

-CESR allows doctors who have not completed a UK specialist training programme and have a combination of qualifications and/or training and experience gained anywhere in the world to be evaluated as part of an application for entry to the GMC Specialist Register.
+Until 23:59 on 29 November 2023 doctors who have not completed a UK specialty training programme and have a combination of qualifications and/or training and experience gained anywhere in the world can be evaluated as part of an application for entry to the GMC’s Specialist Register.
+This route is known as Certificate of Eligibility for Specialist Registration (CESR).

-The standard you will be assessed against is ‘equivalent to a CCT in the specialty in question’ (The Post-graduate Medical Education and Training Order of Council 2010).
+The standard for this route is ‘equivalent to a CCT in the specialty in question’ (The Post-graduate Medical Education and Training Order of Council 2010).
 This means that you need to demonstrate equivalence to the curriculum current at the time of application.
 Not only must you demonstrate that you have gained the competencies, but you must also demonstrate that you are currently maintaining those competencies across the depth and breadth of the curriculum.
+More details below.

 About the 2021 Curricula